 Your FRDM-KL46Z comes loaded with a "bubble level" demo that leverages the on-board accelerometer.
-When the board is flat, the RGB LED is turned off, and when the board is tilted, the red or green LEDs gradually illuminate based on the degree of tilt on the X- and Y-axis.
+When the board is flat, the RGB LED is turned off, and when the board is tilted, the red or green LEDs gradually illuminate based on the degree of tilt on the X- and Y-Axis.

 The Kinetis Software Development Kit (SDK) is complimentary and includes full source code under a permissive open-source license for all hardware abstraction and peripheral driver software.
+Learn about SDK.

 Click below to download the SDK Release appropriate for your computer's operating system.